 But in 2011 I was finally forced to my knees and I had no other option than to step out of my profession.

-I’d been through a very long ‘dark night of the soul’ (which I write about here Authentically Me: My Journey of Coming Home to Myself).
+I’d been through a very long ‘dark night of the soul’ (which I write about here: What Does it Mean To Be True To Yourself?
+My Personal Journey of Finding My True Voice & Path).
 I could no longer ignore the whispers in my heart that had now turned into a loud roar.